Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Threefolds

 \subsection{Simple abelian threefolds}

 If $X$ is a simple abelian threefold, there are only two possibilities for the Frobenius polynomial $P_X(T) = h_X(T)^e$:

-Indeed, if $h_X(T)$ were a linear or cubic polynomial, it would have a real root, $\pm \sqrt{q}$.
-By an argument of Waterhouse (\cite[Chapter 2]{waterhouse1969abelian}), the $q$-Weil numbers $\pm \sqrt{q}$ must come from simple abelian varieties of dimension 1 or 2.
-Further, Xing \cite{xing94} showed that \ref{case:e=3} can only happen in very special cases (see also \cite[Proposition 1.2]{haloui}).
+Indeed, if $h_X(T)$ were a linear or cubic polynomial, it would have a real root $\pm \sqrt{q}$.
+By an argument of Waterhouse \cite[Chapter 2]{waterhouse1969abelian}, the $q$-Weil numbers $\pm \sqrt{q}$ must come from simple abelian varieties of dimension 1 or 2.
+Further, Xing \cite{xing94} showed that \Cref{case:e=3} can only occur in very special cases.

-\begin{theorem}[\cite{xing94}, {\cite[Prop 1.2]{haloui}}] Let $X$ be a simple abelian threefold over $\FF_q$.
-Then, $P_X(T) = h_X(T)^3$ if and only if $3$ divides $\log_p(q)$ and $h_X(T) = T^2 + aq^{1/3}T+q$ with $\gcd(a,p) = 1$. \end{theorem}
+\begin{theorem}[\cite{xing94}, {\cite[Proposition 1.2]{haloui}}] Let $X$ be a simple abelian threefold over $\FF_q$.
+Then, $P_X(T) = h_X(T)^3$ if and only if $3$ divides $d = \log_p(q)$ and $h_X(T) = T^2 + aq^{1/3}T+q$ with $\gcd(a,p) = 1$. \end{theorem}